SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Introduction

 \SVEMnet is intended for round-by-round iteration in small-$N$ DOE: fit SVEM models on the current data; use the random-search optimizer to generate and score a feasible candidate set under mixture and process constraints; select a small number of high-score exploitation medoids and high-uncertainty exploration medoids; then run those settings, append the new data, and refit the models.
-The lipid nanoparticle (LNP) formulation example below illustrates this workflow \citep{JoVE_LNP,Karl2024_svem_test}.
+The LNP formulation example below illustrates this workflow \citep{JoVE_LNP,Karl2024_svem_test}.
 The sequential workflow is an iterate--append loop that alternates exploitation and exploration based on predictive uncertainty, rather than a full Gaussian-process-based Bayesian optimization scheme, which remains the standard choice when richer covariance structures and acquisition strategies are desired \citep{JonesSchonlauWelch1998,Shahriari2016}.

 \SVEMnet can be used with any single-error-stratum experimental design in which individual runs can be treated as independent.
 However, the predictive performance of \SVEMnet will naturally depend on design quality.
-For physical experiments we recommend optimal designs \citep{MyersMontgomeryAndersonCook2016,JonesMontgomery2021DoE}, fast flexible space-filling designs \citep{LekivetzJones2019FFF}, or U-Bridge designs \citep{ubridge} rather than the simple Latin hypercube samples \citep{McKay1979LHS} that are employed for computational expediency in the simulations in Section~\ref{sec:sim}.
-Because the FRW bootstrap treats runs as the resampling units, split-plot and other multi-stratum designs with hierarchical variance components are not currently accommodated; blocking factors may only be treated as fixed effects.
+For physical experiments we recommend optimal designs \citep{MyersMontgomeryAndersonCook2016,JonesMontgomery2021DoE}, fast flexible space-filling designs \citep{LekivetzJones2019FFF}, or U-Bridge designs \citep{ubridge} rather than the simple Latin hypercube samples \citep{McKay1979LHS} that are employed for computational expediency in the baseline simulations in Section~\ref{sec:sim}.
+Because the FRW bootstrap treats experimental runs as the resampling units, SVEM is inherently a single-stratum procedure: split-plot and other multi-stratum designs with hierarchical variance components are not supported and would require substantial structural changes (e.g., hierarchical base learners and a different resampling unit).
+In \SVEMnet{}, blocking or batch indicators may be included only as fixed additive effects.